 Meanwhile the army from the Isle of Wight arrived in Brittany's capital Rennes on 6 June, the only force in the area prepared to defend the town from French aggression.
-The rest of François II's army had disbanded, returning to their homes, when a temporary month-long ceasefire had been agreed between Brittany and France on 1 June.
-The French army had withdrawn from Nantes, but spent the time during the ceasefire drilling, training and making preparations.
-It would not be until July that a defending force would gather in Breton.
+The rest of François' army had disbanded, returning to their homes, when a temporary month-long cease-fire had been agreed between Brittany and France on 1 June.
+The French army had withdrawn from Nantes, but spent the time during the cease-fire drilling, training and making preparations.
+It would not be until July that a large force would gather in Breton.

 Henry's Change of Mind

-In mid-June, King Henry VII unexpectedly announced that he had changed his mind, and would indeed declare war on France and come to Brittany's aid after all.
-Hall describes this with the words:
+In mid June, King Henry unexpectedly announced that he had changed his mind, and would indeed declare war on France and come to Brittany's aid after all.
+Hall describes this with the words,

 The Battle of Breton

-By early July, Duke François had gathered an army of 7,000 Bretons, almost entirely feudal levies, as well as an alliance of 4,600 men from countries that would stand to lose if France conquered Brittany; forces from Austria5, Spain6, what is now modern-day Germany and the Isle of Wight.
+By early July, Duke François had gathered an army of 7,000 Bretons, almost entirely feudal levies, as well as an alliance of 4,600 men from countries that would stand to lose if France conquered Brittany; forces from Austria4, Spain5, what is now modern-day Germany and the Isle of Wight.
 Command of this army was divided between eight generals.